hanatos/vkdt/readme.md

 this is an experimental complete rewrite of darktable, naturally at this point with a heavily reduced feature set.

+the processing pipeline has been rewritten as a generic node graph (DAG) which supports multiple inputs and multiple outputs. all processing is done in glsl shaders/vulkan. this facilitates potentially heavy duty computational photography tasks, for instance aligning multiple raw files and merging them before further processing, as well as outputting many intermediate results as jpg for debugging. the gui profits from this scheme as well and can display textures while they are still on gpu and output the data to multiple targets, such as the main view and histograms.

 # build instructions

 you should have checked out this repo recursively. if not, do